DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 over time, and fluctuated according to circumstances.
 For example, there may be instances whereby people prioritize expenditure on other items, such as fixing a car or paying for a funeral.
-Billing and payment methods not only need to be more flexible to accommodate greater residential mobility than is the case in the mainstream, but also in order to recognize the financial circumstances that surround many individuals living in remote communities.
+Billing and payment methods not only need to be more flexible not only to accommodate greater residential mobility than is the case in the mainstream, but also in order to recognize the financial circumstances that surround many individuals living in remote communities.